-This glossy hot water dispenser looks like a premium coffee-maker and with a 4.3 out of 5 star rating on Amazon and over 3524 customer reviews, it certainly seems to provide a premium service.
-It has a fast boil 3kW element, produces boiling water within just a few seconds, and will dispense up to five cups without needing to be refilled, ensuring you only boil the water you need.
+This glossy hot water dispenser looks like a premium coffee maker, and with an 8.3 out of 10 rating on the Currys website and over 23 customer reviews, it certainly seems to provide a premium service.
+It has a fast-boil 3kW element, produces boiling water within just a few seconds, and will dispense up to five cups without needing to be refilled, ensuring you only boil the water you need.

-Pressure cooking food is a much faster and less energy intensive way of cooking, Instant pots are smart programmable pressure cookers that automatically regulate the temperature to maintain the pressure needed.
-Basically this means you can switch them on, dust off your hands and walk away until the alarm beeps to let you know your food is done.
+Pressure-cooking food is a much faster and less energy-intensive way of cooking, Instant pots are smart programmable pressure cookers that automatically regulate temperature to maintain appropriate pressure levels.
+This means you can switch them on, dust off your hands, and walk away until the alarm beeps to let you know your food is done.

 Cameras inside the fridge snap images every time you open and close the door, transferring them to the large display on the outside of the door.
 This means you can check what ingredients you have without opening the door, and you can also check remotely, so if any doubts surface while shopping, the answer is only a short click away.

-Working from home saves money as transport costs are reduced, but as many who do so can tell you, it’s an expensive proposition when it comes to home energy bills.
+Working from home has become a core part of the lives of many people since the pandemic.
+While this may save money in some areas such as transport, it can also increase the size of your home energy bills.
 The difference between paying for electricity and heating just every evening and at the weekends, when compared to being at home 24/7, can result in greatly increased energy costs.

-So why not try to lighten the load a little with one of our top-picks for home office gadgets?
+So why not try to lighten the load a little with one of our top picks for home office energy-saving gadgets?

 Both energy and water can be wasted in the bathroom, especially water, so it’s definitely worth taking a look at our pick of gadgets for saving energy in the bathroom.